-- ClearFormatting: removes all formatting effects (e.g. bold, italics) - TypeText: insert the text specified in the VBA program - Delete: deletes any selected text - EndKey: move the cursor to the end of the document (covered in a later and in a large example) - HomeKey: move the cursor to the start of the document (covered in a later and in a large example) - InsertFile: replace selection with text from the specified file - (covered in a later example)
+- ClearFormatting: removes all formatting effects (e.g. bold, italics) - TypeText: insert the specified text in the VBA program - Delete: deletes any selected text - EndKey: move the cursor to the end of the document (covered later in a large example) - HomeKey: move the cursor to the start of the document (covered later in a large example) - InsertFile: replace selection with text from the specified file - (covered in a later example)

-Similar to how the method of ActiveDocument Object affect only the currently active document these Attributes/Properties only take effect on the currently selected text (if there's any).
+Similar to how the method of ActiveDocument Object only affect the currently active document these Attributes/Properties may only take effect on the currently selected text (if there's any).